-Looking for free cavity wall insulation in Scotland in 2018?
+Free loft & cavity wall insulation in Scotland in 2018

-Cavity wall insulation and loft insulation grants can be accessed in Scotland through the Government led ECO energy efficiency scheme.
+Cavity wall insulation and loft insulation grants are accessible in Scotland through the Government ECO energy efficiency scheme.
 Currently wall insulation and loft insulation are free for a limited period if your home is suitable.
 To be eligible for a grant you must live in a property which has enough “carbon savings” to meet the cost of the home improvement.
 Alternatively your property may qualify if you claim benefits or tax credits.

-Scottish Energy Grants provide information and access to home insulation grants in Scotland are accessed via the Energy Company Obligation (ECO).
-The energy efficiency scheme is designed to reduce levels of harmful carbon dioxide emissions and tackle fuel poverty by providing funding for home improvements.
+Scottish Energy Grants provide information and access to home insulation grants in Scotland through the Energy Company Obligation (ECO).
+The ECO scheme helps to cut levels of harmful carbon dioxide emissions and tackle fuel poverty by providing funding for home energy efficiency improvements.

-- ECO is backed by the Scottish & UK Governments and is part of the drive to improve our carbon footprint by lowering emission levels
+- ECO is backed by the UK & Scottish Government, and is part of the drive to improve our carbon footprint by lowering emission levels

-- The largest energy companies provide grant funding to pay for home improvements like cavity wall insulation
+- The largest energy companies provide grant funding to pay for home energy efficiency improvements like cavity wall insulation

 - In 2018 many homes in Scotland are not insulated correctly, which leads to higher heating bills